 - Project description — No more than one page about each project and its relevance to NASA.

 - Student recruitment plan — If specific students have already been identified, briefly describe how they were recruited and their qualifications.
-Preference will be given to proposals with recruitment targeted at women and members of underrepresented minorities.
+We especially encourage proposals with recruitment targeted at women and members of underrepresented minorities.

 - Student learning goals and timeline — Examples: programming languages, analysis techniques, specialized topical knowledge, intermediate milestones in project completion.